 What to Expect

-Departure • Join the group as you begin a month of village-based community service in rural Northern Tanzania.
-The group flight departs from JFK Airport where you meet one of your leaders and fly to Kilimanjaro Airport outside Arusha, Tanzania.
+Departure • Join the group as you begin a month or three weeks of village-based community service in rural northern Tanzania.
+The group flight departs from New York, where you meet one of your leaders and fly to Kilimanjaro International Airport outside Arusha, Tanzania.

-Our Host Village • Travel by truck the short distance to our host village in the foothills of Mount Meru.
-Here, we live together as a group as we collaborate with local people and undertake several important service projects.
+Host Village • Travel a short distance by bus to our host village in the foothills of Mt.
+Meru.
+Live together as a group as we collaborate with local people and undertake several important service projects.

-Weekend Excursions • Take weekend excursions to stay in lodges in the hills near Mt.
-Kilimanjaro and to a cultural center where friends of Putney Student Travel introduce you to traditional Maasai culture.
-Participate in music, dance, batik, beading, and cultural exchange.
+Weekend Excursions • Stay in community-based lodges in the hills near Mt.
+Kilimanjaro, learn about coffee production from local farmers, and participate in music, dance, batik, beading, and cultural exchange.

-Safari • The summer community service program culminates with a six-day cultural and wildlife safari in private lands of the Maasai Tribe and in national parks that are world-renowned for their wildlife: Tarangire, Lake Manyara, and Ngorongoro Crater.
+Safari • The program culminates with a cultural and wildlife safari in private lands of the Maasai tribe and in national parks that are world-renowned for their wildlife: Tarangire, Lake Manyara, and Ngorongoro Crater.
+The safari on the 33-day program lasts six days and on the 23-day program, five days.

-Return • Fly with your group and a leader from Tanzania to New York and continue on to your final destination.
+Return • Fly with your group and a leader from Kilimanjaro International Airport outside Arusha, Tanzania to New York and continue on to your final destination.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Population • The population of Tanzania is approximately 45 million, but most of those people are clustered in the capital city of Dar es Salaam, which we do not visit.
+Population • There are approximately 50 million people living in Tanzania, with most of the population clustered in the capital city of Dar es Salaam, which we do not visit.
 Arusha, the largest city near our program villages, has about 1.5 million people.
-Each of our project villages is small, home to roughly 8,000 people who are spread throughout a large rural area.
+Each of our project villages is small, home to roughly 5,000 people who are spread throughout a large rural area.

-Climate • Tanzania is situated on the equator, and weather conditions do not vary greatly through the year.
-During our visit, it is dry (Tanzania has been in a cycle of drought for many years) and comfortable.
+Climate • Tanzania is situated on the Equator, and weather conditions do not vary greatly throughout the year.
+During our visit it will be the dry season.
 The sun is powerful.
-Temperatures rise to the 70s during the day, and drop to the 50s at night.
-On safari, one or two nights are spent at higher altitude, where temperatures can drop to the 40s.
+Temperatures rise to the 70s and 80s during the day, and drop to the 50s at night.
+On safari, one or two nights are spent at camps where temperatures can drop to the 40s.

 Cuisine • Food in Tanzania is varied, with curries, grilled meat, and plenty of tropical fruit and vegetables.
 There is an Indian influence, with particular appreciation of breads, like chapati and naan.
 Western influence is also seen in the availability of pastas and cereals.